dabeaz-course/practical-python/Notes/02_Working_with_data/04_Sequences.md

     #            ...
 ```

-When using multiple variables, each tuple will be *unpacked* into a set of iteration variables.
+When using multiple variables, each tuple is *unpacked* into a set of iteration variables.
+The number of variables must match the of items in each tuple.

-### `zip()` function
+### zip() function

-The `zip` function takes sequences and makes an iterator that combines them.
+The `zip` function takes multiple sequences and makes an iterator that combines them.

 ```python
 columns = ['name', 'shares', 'price']